Hudson Valley Region

 Cristi Marchetti

 Cristi Marchetti is in her fifth year as an Upper School English at The Albany Academies in Albany, New York; she previously taught for sixteen years in Pennsylvania public education.
-As a 2016-2017 Fulbright Distinguished Award in Teaching recipient, she researched community use of schools while based at Queen’s University Belfast in Northern Ireland.
-She can be reached via email, click here.
+As a 2016-2017 Fulbright Distinguished Award in Teaching recipient, she researched Community Use of Schools while based at Queen’s University Belfast in Northern Ireland.
+Cristi is a candidate for a Master’s in Education Leadership (2026) with the Harvard Graduate School of Education.

 Janet Matthews